d12frosted/elpa-mirror/stable-melpa/denote-explore-readme.txt

 Denote-Explore provides functionality to explore, maintain and visualise your collection of Denote files.
-The major version number indicates compa- tability with the relevantDenote version.
+The major version number indicates compatability with the relevant Denote major version.

 Functionality: